deesynertz/how_to_create_rep/README.md

-git commit -m "any message you want to add as commit" git branch -M master git remote add origin <Your github rep URL> e.g https://github.com/deesynertz/how_to_create_rep.git git push -u origin master
+git commit -m "any message you want to add as commit" git branch -M master git remote add origin <Your github rep URL> e.g https://github.com/deesynertz/how_to_create_rep.git git remote set-url origin <Your new github rep URL>
+git push -u origin master

 but you can use -f flag instead of -u during push activity